Dynamic6448/note-nook/README.md

-# Learning Firebase
+# Note Nook

-A simple react app for me to learn firebase and authentication stuff
+A note-taking application that I'm designing in order to learn Firebase authentication and databases